Megasorber's Test Cube - a Reverberation Testing Chamber

 Test Cube Key Features

-- Constructed to standard ISO 354:2003 'Acoustics – Measurement of sound absorption in a reverberation room'
+- Swiss technology and test to standard ISO 354:2003 'Acoustics – Measurement of sound absorption in a reverberation room'

 - Globally accepted for its test methods, results and reporting